Xilinx/xacc/docs/contributing.md

 * You can [open an issue](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/creating-an-issue) with your contributions, we will review it and update the pages

-* Finally, you can email us with your contribution <xup@xilinx.com> use XACC Contributing as subject.
+* Finally, you can email us with your contribution <xup@xilinx.com> use HACC Contributing as subject.

 ---------------------------------------
 <p align="center">Copyright&copy; 2021 Xilinx</p>